cetorres/ai-buddy/README.md

 $ ./ai-buddy
 ```

+You can then move the binary to a directory in the `$PATH`.

 ## Google Gemini API

 I used the [Google Gemini](https://gemini.google.com/app) API and the model `gemini-1.5-pro` to send the prompts to be processed.